-If the expelled student rides a bus, the Supervisor of Operations must also be notified so that the student in question does not continue using the bus as a personal transportation service.
-The Supervisor of Operations will inform the appropriate Bus Driver of the student being expelled.
+If the expelled student rides a bus, the Transportation Supervisor must also be notified so that the student in question does not continue using the bus as a personal transportation service.
+The Transportation Supervisor will inform the appropriate Bus Driver of the student being expelled.